Guide

 Too long

-If your capability statement is 10 or 20 pages, the evaluator will skim it and miss the good parts.
-Two to four pages is the sweet spot.
+If your capability statement is 10 or 20 pages, the evaluator may skim it and miss the good parts.
+Two to four pages is a practical target unless the tender asks for more.
 Use clear headings and bullet points so the key information is easy to find.

 2